velartrill/velartrill.github.io/orig/spirals/sparrowhawk/coalition.md

 "I am happy to 'read you in,' as they say, if this would please you.
 This is among the services we provide."

 "It would," I say, readying myself to memorize every detail.
 I'll find time to interrogate Daisy later and compare their tales.
-Oftbetimes a liar will tell you freely more than an honest woman will for pay.
+Oftbetimes a liar will tell you free more than an honest woman will for pay.

 "Lotus has fallen upon difficult times of late.
 Not long ago an altercation of some significance took place in the Silent Crescent public house--"

 I stiffen.
 "They shut that place down, I saw."

 He inclines his head.
-"Pardon, mistress.
+"Your pardon, mistress.
 I would not contradict you.
 However, I fear, there was very little left to be shut down."

 "Damn.
 I almost feel bad for the owner."

 "The Syndicate compensated her quite generously, I understand."

-"Raven's people were involved in this?
+"Raven's people were mixed up in this?
 First Empress, what *happened?*"

 "Mistress Starsoul *herself* was involved.
 Centrally, as I understand."

 I shiver.
 "Okay, *what?"*

 "The details are not wholly unambiguous.
-I will share with you the view our organization has taken of the matter, though I will first caution you we have drawn certain conclusions, and I do not intend for you to take our word as authoritative."
+I will share with you the view our organization has taken of the matter, though I will first caution you we have drawn certain conclusions, and I do not intend for you to take our interpretation as authoritative."
 He leans back, steepling his hands in his lap.
 "It first became apparent aught was amiss when the station was unexpectedly boarded in contravention with usual procedure and norms of lawgiving.
 What was at first taken for a truly audacious slaver raid proved to be something else entirely.
 The attackers were the coterie of a local justiciar, who had come in person to lead the assault.
 It appears the target of their raid was Mistress Starsoul and her employees."

 I draw a sharp breath.
 "You're telling me the gowns finally dropped the hammer and came for her in force?"
 My eyes unfocus slightly.
 "And she's *still here?*"